schmidsi/melon-reporting/docs/02-appendices/D-research/09-CallForCollaborators.md

   ...
 See [Risk Engineering](http://www.docs.melonport.com/chapters/risk_engineering.html#risk-engineering)
 - Identification: It's possible to resolve some addresses to persons through projects like uPort.
+- Audits: The span of audits and who performed them with which opinion.

 In this thesis we create:

 - A data extractor to extract this data from the blockchain
 - A data schema that describes the format of this data
-- A data visualiser to make this raw data easily verifiable
+- A data visualiser to make this raw data easily readable, understandable and thus verifiable
 - A data signer to cryptographically sign & approve a certain set of data

 ## Call to action